 - 1. Meals and drinks served to patients, residents, or inmates of hospitals, nursing homes, sanitariums, senior citizens' homes, and correctional, detention, and detoxification facilities. - 2.
 Meals served at public and private elementary, middle, and secondary schools. - 3.
-Meals served to students at colleges, universities, and private career schools under a board contract. - 4.
+Meals served to students at colleges and universities under a board contract. - 4.
 Congregate dining, home delivery of meals, and other qualifying programs which provide meals to senior citizens or the handicapped.

 These provisions were enacted in 1967.
-In 2002 the exemption for colleges and universities was limited to meals covered under a board contract.
-Also in 2002, vending machines sales on school property were excluded from the exemption.
+In 2002 the exemption for colleges and universities was limited to meals covered under a board contract, and vending machines sales on school property were excluded from the exemption.
+These provisions were last changed in 2006.